mskf3000/Tutorials-and-Cheat-Sheets/Amazon - Amazon S3 Bucket and User Policy Examples.md

 ***

-*Cheat Sheet - Amazon - Amazon S3 Bucket and User Policy Examples (c) by Jack Szwergold*
+*Amazon - Amazon S3 Bucket and User Policy Examples (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*